CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/QoS.md

 ## <h>nv set qos advance-buffer-config default-global ingress-mgmt-buffer headroom</h>

-Configures the QoS lossy ingress management buffer headroom in bytes.
+Configures the QoS ingress management buffer headroom in bytes.
+You can specify a value between 0 and 4294967295.

 ### Version History